SusheelThapa/command/command/t/touch.md

 **Usage:**

-If we want to update the the access time of a file only if it exists then:
+If we want to update the access time of a file only if it exists then:

 ```shell
 touch -c -a file1.txt